miekg/xds/README.md

 * version per client id
 * canceling watches and a lot more of this stuff
 * move everything to the v2 proto and clean out the v3 stuff

+## Stuff Learned

+* gRPC must see `load_balancing_weight`, otherwise it will silently drop the endpoints
+* gRPC must have endpoints in different localities otherwise it will only use one?